 Explores the history of early modern Europe from the origins of the Renaissance in the 14th century down to the Peace of Westphalia in 1648.
 Major topics include Renaissance Humanism, the fracturing of medieval Christianity and the growth of Protestantism, the emergence of capitalism, contacts with the non-western world, and the growth of the modern nation-state.
-Prerequisites: HIST 101, 102.
+Prerequisite: HIST 205 or 206.

-HIST 357 England (3)
+HIST 358 History of the British Empire (3)